Sustainable growth report 2024

 UNSDGs: United Nations Sustainable Development Goals

 The 2030 agenda for Sustainable Development, adopted by all United Nations Member States in 2015, provides a shared blueprint for peace and prosperity for people and the planet, now and in the future.
 At its heart are the 17 Sustainable Development Goals (SDGs), which are an urgent call for action by all countries – developed and developing – in a global partnership.
 They recognise that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.
+In this report on our targets, we refer to one or more SGDs.

 Total distance sailed by vessels (in nautical miles)